 Here’s a QuickStart for this site: The column on the left lists the industries which I believe comprise publishing today.
 Below that are some of the influences that are changing publishing, and the impact of those changes.
 Click on a topic, whether it’s your sector or just a topic that interests you, and you’ll begin your exploration of the future of publishing….

 The goal for The Future of Publishing (.com) is to be the most comprehensive source of information on the present and the future direction of all sectors of the publishing industry.
 I started in bookselling in Toronto when I turned 17, fresh out of high school.
 I’ve now worked in publishing for nearly forty years.
-I’ve been analyzing and consulting to the publishing industry full time for nearly 30 years.
+I’ve been analyzing and consulting to the publishing industry full time for over 30 years.

 My worked divides between different sides of the business, from freelance journalist to book author to magazine consultant to print industry consultant to book publisher and all-around publishing consultant.
 I love publishing in all its forms.
 God knows I’ve tried to move on, but I can’t imagine doing anything else.

 Most of us think of publishing in a very traditional way.
 The Oxford English Dictionary (you don’t get much more traditional than that) first defines publishing as “the action or business of issuing a book or books.”
 It also recognizes “publish” as a verb, but then goes on to reference various acts of committing words to paper, such as a will, or a declaration of war.